 — Jerrod Anzalone: March 4, 2021

 Tell Bennett, MD, associate professor in the University of Colorado School of Medicine and director of Informatics in the Colorado Clinical and Translational Sciences Institute (CCTSI), has been helping to lead the N3C nationally.
-He is also the first author on the first paper to be published from N3C data, The National COVID Cohort Collaborative: Clinical Characterization and Early Severity Prediction.
+He is also the first author on the first preprint to be published from N3C data, The National COVID Cohort Collaborative: Clinical Characterization and Early Severity Prediction.

 — Wendy Meyer: February 17, 2021